 If you see a man utter that phrase while running, panicked, to his bureau, on top of which lays his wristwatch, you may infer that he does not want something spilled on his watch.

 The action provides the context for the meaning of the phrase.

 On the other hand, whispering that same phrase could represent either a plea or a threat – that is nuance.

-From your French courses you will learn that the language is rife with examples of subtle nuance and elegant turns of phrase that simply don't translate into our first language.
+From your French lessons you will learn that the language is rife with examples of subtle nuance and elegant turns of phrase that simply don't translate into our first language.

 Phrases whose true, complete meaning can only come to life if you can speak the French language more or less fluently.